 hanne gaby odiele shares a brave and empowering message for intersex people around the world

 The Belgian model recently revealed to the world that she was born intersex.
-Here she opens up and speaks out about her journey.
+Here, she opens up and speaks out about her journey.

-"It's time for intersex people to come out of the shadows," cries 29-year-old Hanne Gaby Odiele down the phone from New York.
+"It's time for intersex people to come out of the shadows," cries 29-year-old Hanne Gaby Odiele on the phone from New York.
 It's been only a week since the Belgian model came out publicly as intersex, and already she's become the unofficial poster girl for the entire community.
 "I am finally at a time in my life where I am ready to share this important part of who I am," she beams.
-"It's time to get out there, get informed and be proud of who you are."
+"It's time to get out there, get informed, and be proud of who you are."

 Due to a lack of information - this was at a time when you couldn't just type 'intersex' into Google and see what came up - and the perceived stigma of being 'different', doctors managed to scare Hanne's parents into agreeing to a devastating procedure, during which doctors removed her testicles.
 She was only 10 at the time.
 "They told my parents that I was the only one like me, that I wouldn't develop like a 'normal' girl, and that if I didn't have surgery I could get cancer," she recalls.
 "I felt so isolated and ashamed, like there was something wrong with me.
 No child should have to go through that."

-It wasn't until she read an article in a Dutch teen magazine about an intersex girl that she finally learnt about her condition.
+It wasn't until she read an article in a Dutch teen magazine about an intersex girl that she finally learned about her condition.
 The girl had been subjected to traumatic surgeries at a young age, didn't have her period, and wasn't able to have children, all of which Hanne could identify with.
 So she showed it to her doctor who at last confirmed that she was indeed intersex.
-Up until that point both Hanne and her parents had never even heard of the term.
+Up until that point, both Hanne and her parents had never even heard of the term.
 "The world is very binary," she sighs, "you either have to be male or female.
 That's why I was subjected to unnecessary surgery, just out of fear of having a non-binary body.
 But none of us should be forced into boxes.
 Thankfully things are starting to change."

-Sex and gender have become part of the cultural conversation in a way it's never been before.
-Thanks to our digital culture, people from all over the world who identify as being anywhere along the spectrum can connect with and support each other.
+Sex and gender have become part of the cultural conversation in a way like never before.
+Thanks to our digital culture, people from all over the world who identify anywhere along the spectrum can connect with and support each other.
 No longer confined to the backwaters of the internet, these discussions are slowly being assimilated into the mainstream.
 "The internet plays a key role," Hanne says, "through it we can create an online community, so that intersex people no longer have to feel so isolated.
 The more people share their story, the more the world understands and accepts intersex people.
-This is why I am speaking out and sharing my story: to bring awareness to the horrible treatment of intersex children and in doing so prevent them being subjected to unnecessary and harmful surgeries."
+This is why I am speaking out and sharing my story: to bring awareness to the horrible treatment of intersex children and in doing so, prevent them being subjected to unnecessary and harmful surgeries."

 Text Tish Weinstock